 Pre-treatment evaluations will only be performed after the subject has agreed to participate and has signed and dated the ICF.
-No treatment or study-related procedures will be initiated before the signed consent has been obtained.
+No treatment or trial-related procedures will be initiated before the signed consent has been obtained.

-Standard of care imaging, such as CT/MRI, as well as routine bone scans performed within 3 weeks prior to randomization will be accepted as baseline imaging if they meet protocol requirements (anatomic coverage, image acquisition as per RECIST 1.1 guidelines for CT/MRI scans).
+Standard-of-care imaging such as CT/MRI etc. performed within 3 weeks prior to randomization as well as routine bone scans performed within 3 weeks prior to planned dates of randomization will be accepted as baseline imaging if they meet protocol requirements (anatomic coverage, image acquisition as per RECIST 1.1 guidelines for CT/MRI scans).
 Pre-treatment evaluations will be performed according to the eligibility criteria.
 If the subject is eligible for the study, the parameters at the screening visit showing subject health status including blood values will be recorded in the eCRF.

-The following procedures and evaluations will be performed within 3 weeks prior to planned randomization unless otherwise specified:
+The following procedure and evaluations will be performed within 3 weeks prior to planned randomization unless otherwise specified:

-- Sign informed consent - Subject registration and subject number assignment via IXRS - Review of inclusion and exclusion criteria and confirm eligibility - Demographics - Record medical history - Record disease history: HER2 status can be determined by evaluating for HER2 over-expression using IHC and/or HER2 gene amplification using in situ hybridization, e.g., FISH or CISH.
+- Sign informed consent - Subject registration and subject number assignment via IXRS - Review of inclusion and exclusion criteria and confirm eligibility - Demographics - Record medical history - Record disease history: HER2 status can be determined by evaluating for HER2 over-expression using IHC and/or HER2 gene amplification using in situ hybridization, eg, FISH or CISH.
 For subjects with equivocal HER2 IHC (IHC 2+), it is recommended that HER2 status be confirmed using a validated assay for HER2 gene amplification. - Record prior SRE - Record AEs - Record concomitant medications/therapy, including analgesics - Record breast cancer-related treatment (prior and current) - Record vital signs: blood pressure, heart rate, respiratory rate, and temperature - 12-lead electrocardiograms (ECG).
-Electrocardiograms should not be obtained when serum potassium is <3.5 mmol/L. Hypokalemia should be corrected prior to ECG collection.

-- Record height (cm) and weight (kg).

-- Perform full physical examination: A full physical examination must include the evaluation of head, eyes, ears, nose, throat, cardiovascular, respiratory, gastrointestinal, dermatological, musculoskeletal, and neurological systems.
+Electrocardiograms should not be obtained when serum potassium is <3.5 mmol/L. Hypokalemia should be corrected prior to ECG collection. - Record height (cm) and weight (kg) - Perform full physical examination: A full physical examination must include the evaluation of head, eyes, ears, nose, throat, cardiovascular, respiratory, gastrointestinal, dermatological, musculoskeletal, and neurological systems. - ECOG PS

-- ECOG performance status

-- Radiological tumor assessment

-- A chest/abdominal/pelvic CT or MRI.
-This is not needed if standard of care chest/abdominal/pelvic CT or MRI images taken within 3 weeks prior to randomization are available.